How To Finance Home Renovations in 2021

 1. Pay in cash

-Even if interest rates are low, paying in cash is the most straightforward way to go.
-If you’re paying cash (and even if you don’t), have a clear payment plan with your contractor to avoid surprises.
+Even if interest rates are low, paying in cash is the most straightforward option.
+Just as with other payment methods, you’ll want to agree on a clear payment plan with your contractor to avoid surprises.

-Most projects require a deposit upfront with installments made at various points throughout the project.
-You might see terms on a smaller project for two payments, with 50% due upfront and 50% due at completion.
-For a straightforward project like a kitchen or bathroom renovation, you might agree to pay 15% to 30% upfront, 40% to 50% at the midway point, and the final 15% to 30% upon completion.
+Most projects require a deposit upfront with installments made at specific points.
+On a smaller project, terms might be for two payments, with 50% due upfront and 50% due at completion.
+For a mid-sized project like a kitchen renovation, you might agree to pay 15% to 30% upfront, 40% to 50% at the midway point, and the final 15% to 30% upon completion.

-Larger projects tend to require less upfront but more payments along the way.
-You can expect to peg payments to milestones like demolition, midway project completion, and punch-list completion.
-Work with your general contractor to agree to these terms and put it all in writing!
+Larger projects tend to require a smaller deposit upfront but more payments along the way.
+You can expect payments attached to milestones like demolition, midpoint, and punch-list completion.
+Negotiate with your general contractor to establish these terms and get them all in writing!

 2. Take out a personal or unsecured loan

-If you anticipate that your renovation will come in under $50,000, you might consider a personal (or “unsecured”) loan from a credit union, bank, or another lender.
+If your renovation will cost under $50,000, you might consider a personal (or “unsecured”) loan from a credit union, bank, or another lender.
 These loans don’t require collateral; meaning, the loan isn’t tied to your home and won’t jeopardize it if you default.
 They’re also usually fairly easy to acquire.

-Personal loans offer higher funding amounts than credit cards do, but less than a home loan would provide.
+You’ll get a higher funding limit than you would from most credit cards, but not high as you can get from a secured loan.
 These loans tend to be offered for a fixed term at a fixed interest rate and are repaid in monthly installments.
 The downside is that the interest rates on personal loans tend to be much higher than on loans associated with your home (like mortgages with built-in renovation financing, home equity loans, or home equity lines of credit).